Kontabas: History and description

-Ancient way of production
+Production

 The recipe for this drink is mentioned on the pages of Zinovia Klinovetska's book "Foods and Drinks in Ukraine" (1913):

 "Take blackcurrant (not redcurrant) buds, fill 1/2 of a jar with them and pour completely with good horilka.
 Tie the jar with a clean cloth and place it in the sun: the infusion must be aged for not more than six weeks under these conditions.
 Then filter up the drink through a clean cloth, allow it to stand, then drain and filter again (if it is necessary), bottle, put the cork in the bottles very well and store in a dry cellar.
-The older the Kontabas, the better”.
+The older the kontabas, the better”.

-Production nowadays

-In 2018 Pelekh brothers found out batch of Kontabas made on the basis of specially prepared distillate and aged on the freshly cut blackcurrant buds in glass bottles since 1993, as well as a recipe for this drink in a village in Transcarpathia.
+In 2018 Pelekh brothers found out batch of kontabas made on the basis of specially prepared distillate and aged on the freshly cut blackcurrant buds in glass bottles since 1993, as well as a recipe for this drink in a village in Transcarpathia.

-They bought over 90 liters of Kontabas.
+They bought over 90 liters of kontabas.
 After the blending, just over 400 bottles of authentic drink were obtained.
 So it was possible to revive the ancient drink.
-At present, Kontabas exists in the proportion of 30% : 70%, where 30% is the original beverage made in 1993, and 70% is the potion, made in compliance with the recipe.
-Today it is the oldest collection of Kontabas in Ukraine and abroad.
+At present, kontabas exists in the proportion of 30% : 70%, where 30% is the original beverage made in 1993, and 70% is the potion, made in compliance with the recipe.
+Today it is the oldest collection of kontabas in Ukraine and abroad.

 The Kontapel brand has been set up to sell the limited batch, as well as both the label and the bottle design have been drafted.
-The plans of the brand owners are to build a factory for 10 thousand bottles for the manufacture of fresh and aged Kontabas.
+The plans of the brand owners are to build a factory for 10 thousand bottles for the manufacture of fresh and aged kontabas.

 Scandal

-In the beginning of 2019 many Ukrainian media spread information about Russian businessman which had bought unique batch of Kontabas aged for 25-year in Transcarpathia, for further resale in Russia.
+In the beginning of 2019 many Ukrainian media spread information about Russian businessman which had bought unique batch of kontabas aged for 25-year in Transcarpathia, for further resale in Russia.
 The news that he had wanted to take out the "national heritage" from Ukraine quickly flew over the internet.
-However, as it turned out, no Russian businessman has bought Kontabas in Transcarpathia.
+However, as it turned out, no Russian businessman has bought kontabas in Transcarpathia.
 The drink has been bought by Ukrainian businessman from Kyiv Roman Pelekh – the present owner of the Kontapel brand.